TomWai821/ts-mern-lms/README.md

 | dueDate	      | Date	    | The scheduled date when the suspension will end, allowing access restoration                               |

-Collections related to interaction between book and user:
+Collections related to interaction between book and user:<br>
 **BookFavourite**
 | Key Attribute |	Type     | Description                                                                                          |
 | ------------- | -------- | ---------------------------------------------------------------------------------------------------- |